Benefits of Running

 Running has numerous health benefits.
 In fact, it’s good for every part of the human body, physically and mentally.
 The benefits of running include:

 A more efficient cardiovascular system

-Running even 10 to 15 minutes a day has a profound effect on your health.
+Running even 10 to 15 minutes a day has a profound effect on your heart’s health.
 It makes your heart stronger and more efficient so that each beat delivers more blood to your organs.

 To add some science: Cardiac Output = Stroke Volume x Heart Rate.
 Cardiac output is the amount of blood pumped in 1 minute; stroke volume is the amount of blood per pump, and heart rate is the number of times your heart pumps in one minute.
-According to the American Council of Exercise, increased ventricle size, decreased heart rate, and increased stroke volume are positive adaptations to exercise.
+According to the American Council on Exercise, increased ventricle size, decreased heart rate, and increased stroke volume are positive adaptations to exercise.

 Better joint health

 It was once thought that running could increase the risk of osteoarthritis.
 In fact, running helps your bones become more resilient and stronger².
 It increases bone density by migrating osteoblasts – cells that help form bone – to the surface of the bone.
 This way, your bones can take on more stress during physical activity.